zecookiez/CanadianComputingCompetition/README.md

-# CanadianComputingCompetition
+## CanadianComputingCompetition
-This repository contains some of the best solutions I've written for Waterloo's Candian Computing Competition (CCC)
+This repository contains some of solutions to some of the problems found in Waterloo's Candian Computing Competition (CCC)

 https://cemc.math.uwaterloo.ca/contests/computing.html